-From jaw-dropping stadiums to fall weekends filled with exciting matchups, here are some of our favorite football experiences around the Peach State.
+From jaw-dropping stadiums to must-visit restaurants on game day, here are some of our favorite football experiences around the state.

-Georgia is a football fan's dream, whether you’re looking for the college game day experience or to catch a game from the pros before Super Bowl LIII.
+Georgia is a football fan's dream, whether you’re looking for the college game day experience or to catch a game from the pros.
 What’s better than tailgating and cheering on your team?
-We’ve rounded up some of our favorite football experiences around the Peach State, from Division 1 and 2 college teams to the Atlanta Falcons.
+We’ve rounded up some of our favorite football experiences around the Peach State, from NCAA Division I and II college teams to the National Football League's Atlanta Falcons.

-The Atlanta Falcons now have their home at Mercedes-Benz Stadium, a top-of-the-line space with a retractable roof and a falcon sculpture in front.
-It also will host the Super Bowl in 2019.
-The team has been the city’s hometown team since 1965, previously playing at Atlanta Fulton County Stadium and the Georgia Dome, and has won multiple division and conference championships.
+The Atlanta Falcons have their home at Mercedes-Benz Stadium, a top-of-the-line space with a retractable roof and a falcon sculpture in front.
+The professional football team has been the city’s hometown team since 1965, previously playing at Atlanta Fulton County Stadium and the Georgia Dome, and has won multiple division and conference championships.